rochgohu/crypto-tracker-google-sheet/README.md

 1. From "Settings" sheet, paste your discord webhook url in J2. [where to find my webhook?](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 2. Test the connection by clicking on "Cryptofolio > test Discord" to send a test notification to your server.
 3. enable alert.
 4. you will receive notification each day at 8AM.
 Click on **"Cryptofolio > Send reporting"** to manually trigger a notification.

+## Donation
+Buy me a coffee !